 - Change management reduces the risk of project failure: Projects are more likely to fail when there is a lack of preparation.
-If changes are made too quickly without a proper plan for transition or not everyone is on board with new changes, the project can fall to chaos.
+If changes are made too quickly without a proper plan for transition, or if not everyone is on board with new changes, the project can fall into chaos.
 A carefully constructed plan already has in mind any potential risks and is accompanied by analyzed strategies to overcome them.

-- Change management helps to eliminate confusion: A change management plan helps to reduce any trouble that may arise in transition, as each step of the change management process is detailed and outlined from the top, down before implementation.
-This simultaneously tackles the fear of change and eliminates uncertainty about new business protocol–everyone is on the same page and adequately prepared for a shift.
+- Change management helps to eliminate confusion: A change management plan helps to reduce any trouble that may arise in transition, as each step of the change management process is detailed and outlined from the top down before implementation.
+This simultaneously tackles the fear of change and eliminates uncertainty about new business protocols–everyone is on the same page and adequately prepared for a shift.